ewradcliffe/restaurant-booking-system/README.md

 | restuarant/wsgi.py | ✓   |

 Settings.py has five E501 line too long errors.
-These are the secret key and the 4 allauth password validators.
-These can't be fixed by adding a '\' without causing an error so I have left them unaltered.
+These are the 4 allauth password validators.
+These can't be fixed by adding a '\' without causing an error so they have been left unaltered.
 This does not otherwise affect the functioning of the site.

 ## Deployment
 The application was created on Gitpod using The Code Institute template (https://github.com/Code-Institute-Org/ci-full-template) and VS Code and deployed to Github with the following steps: